-Key considerations in assessing the level of federal borrowing are the magnitude of federal debt relative to the nation's federal income and the direction in which the level of federal debt is heading.
-Indicators to assess the federal debt burden include:
+Key considerations in assessing the level of federal borrowing are the magnitude of federal debt relative to the size of the nation's economy and the direction in which the level of federal debt is heading.
+Indicators to assess the level of federal debt include:

-- Interest costs as a share of federal revenue
+- Interest costs as a share of federal revenue, and

 - The fiscal gap.

 Debt to GDP Ratio measures the amount of debt held by the public in relation to the nation's income.
 GDP is the value of all goods and services produced in the United States in a given year.
-The dollar value of debt is difficult to interpret absent some sense of the relative burden that it imposes.
+The dollar value of debt is difficult to interpret absent some sense of the size of the economy supporting it.
 The level and future direction of the ratio of a nation's debt held by the public to its GDP are widely used as benchmarks for assessing that nation's fiscal condition.

-Note: Data from Budget of the United States Government for Fiscal Year 2013–Historical Tables.
+Notes: Data from Budget of the United States Government for Fiscal Year 2014-Historical Tables.

 Fiscal Gap represents the difference, or gap, between revenue and spending in present value terms over a relatively long period, such as 75 years, that would need to be closed to achieve a specified debt level at the end of the period.
 One can calculate the total size of action needed—in terms of tax increases, spending reductions, or, more likely, some combination of the two—to close the gap.
 This indicator condenses a long-term series of annual estimates into a single meaningful number that can be used to judge the required scale of corrective action.
 For GAO's recent estimates of the fiscal gap, see Long Term Fiscal Outlook.